jesutobiDev/dyanmic-island-animations/README.md

 4) After creating each of the components, I created the aniamtions and their vatious states designs
 5) Then used GSAP for animations  to make the transitions a little smoother.

+NB: Use the Icons at the bottom of the frame as triggers to display the animations

 ### Built with

 - Tailwind CSS